jordson-io/jordson-docs-i18n/README.md

 # Jordson's documentation and translations.

-Find all Jordson documentation and contribute to the translation.
+All Jordson documentation and contribute to the translation.
+You can follow the current [RoadMap](https://github.com/orgs/jordson-io/projects/4).

 ## How to contribute ?